OctopusDeploy/blog/blog/2021-04/home-automation/index.md

 Perhaps one of the most important lessons I learned was that not all smart devices communicate the same way, and they may require special equipment to operate.

-A smart device will fall into three distinct communication categories:
+Smart devices fall into three distinct communication categories:

 - Z-Wave
 - Zigbee
 - WiFi

-Z-Wave and Zigbee don't directly connect to your home network.
+Z-Wave and Zigbee don't connect directly to your home network.
 They need something in the middle to receive and transmit instructions.
-These devices often come in the form of a **hub**, which is a piece of hardware that connects to your network, either wired or wireless.
+These devices often come in the form of a hub, which is a piece of hardware that connects to your network, either wired or wireless.

 Some hubs are brand specific, such as Phillips Hue, and do not communicate with anything but their brand.
 Other hubs are more generic and are compatible with most things, and may include both Z-Wave and Zigbee functionality.
 Samsung SmartThings is a good example of this.

 While hubs are the most common device, it is possible to communicate with Z-Wave and or Zigbee devices with USB adapters.
 I'll go into that later in this post.

 ### Z-Wave
 Z-Wave is a mesh network technology that uses low-energy radio waves, usually the 900 MHz band, for communication.
-Being a mesh network technology, Z-Wave devices that are connected to constant power, such as a smart plug or a smart bulb, have the capability of acting like a repeater, allowing you to place devices further away from the hub.
+Being a mesh network technology, Z-Wave devices that are connected to constant power, such as a smart plug or a smart bulb, and they can act like a repeater, allowing you to place devices further away from the hub.

 ### Zigbee
-Zigbee is similar to Z-Wave in that it is also a low-energy radio wave mesh network technology.
+Zigbee is similar to Z-Wave in that it's also a low-energy radio wave mesh network technology.
 Zigbee, however, uses the 2.4 GHz band for communication, similar to the B/G/N bands of WiFi.

 As mentioned, Zigbee devices also require the use of a Hub in order to communicate.
 Just like Z-Wave, devices attached to constant power act as repeaters to extend the range of the Zigbee network.

 ### WiFi
 WiFi devices are the only one of the three that do not require a hub to communicate.
-These devices are directly attached to your WiFi network, so it's easier to communicate with things like Google Home Assistant or Amazon Alexa.
+These devices are attached to your WiFi network, so it's easier to communicate with things like Google Home Assistant or Amazon Alexa.

 Most WiFi enabled smart devices operate on the 2.4 GHz band, which makes sense as their data needs are often small and 2.4 has a greater range.
 Unlike Z-Wave and Zigbee, WiFi devices are dependent on access point location and do not offer range extending capabilities.